rizac/stream2segment/README.md

 ## Developer(s) notes:

-- The program can be also installed via the usual way:
+- The program can be also installed via the usual way by ignoring `requirements.txt` and just typing:
   ```
   pip install -e .
   ```
+  The difference is that this way the newest version of all dependencies are downloaded, whereas with `requirements.txt` (see above) all dependencies are installed with the specific version on which tests passed successfully.
+Therefore, the latter approach is a lot safer.
-  The command above will download and install the most recent versions of the program dependencies: this is not as safe as using `requirements.txt` (see above) which forces to install the specific versions used when running tests.
-From times to times, it is neverthless necessary to update the dependencies, which would also make `pip install` more likely to work, at least for some time.
+  From times to times, it is neverthless necessary to update the dependencies, which would also make `pip install` more likely to work (at least for some time).
 The procedure is:
   ```
 	pip install -e .
 	pip freeze > ./requirements.tmp
 	pip install -e .[dev,test]
 	pip freeze > ./requirements.dev.tmp
   ```
-  Run tests (see above) with warnings on: if everything is fine you can replace the old `requirements.txt` and `requirements.dev.txt` with the `.tmp` file created.
+  Run tests (see above) with warnings on: fix what might go wrong, and eventually you can replace the old `requirements.txt` and `requirements.dev.txt` with the `.tmp` file created.

 <!--